BookStackApp/website/content/blog/bookstack-release-v21-05.md

 ### Next Steps

-As planned for this release cycle, I've talked a good chunk of the outstanding pull requests on GitHub.
+As planned for this release cycle, I've been through a good chunk of the outstanding pull requests on GitHub.
 I'll look to continue this for another release cycle as I'd ideally want to address most of these before updating the Laravel framework version, which will soon be due.

 To start thinking about our next "Editor Review" roadmap stage, I've [opened a scoping issue on GitHub](https://github.com/BookStackApp/BookStack/issues/2738) to gain feedback on potential options.
 If you have experience on developing with any of the options posted then feedback is appreciated.
 I'll be looking to dig a little deeper into this within the next release cycle or two.

 ### Donating to BookStack

-Donations are always something I used to stay away from.
+Donations are always something I stayed away from.
 I always thought that people should spend their money on more worthy causes, since I didn't really need the money myself nor would I expect it to have a significant impact on the project.
-That said, people really wanted to provide dontations and it was raised mulitple times.
+That said, people really wanted to provide donations and it was raised multiple times.
 Ideas like bug-bounties were floated but I never wanted money to be a core motivator for BookStack features and efforts.

 After thinking it through over the last few years, I realised that donations could be used for the following:

-1. Support & forward on the donations to the projects & people that BookStack is built upon.
+1. Support the projects & people that BookStack is built upon by forwarding donations onwards.
 2. Gauge the feasibility of using the income to potentially one day work on open source full time.

 The second idea is a bit of a pipe-dream but for now I'll focus on the first, supporting other projects.
-Since the end of last year I've been testing out utlising GitHub sponsors:
+Since the end of last year I've been testing out utilising GitHub sponsors:

 <iframe src="https://github.com/sponsors/ssddanbrown/button" title="Sponsor ssddanbrown" height="35" width="116" style="border: 0;" loading="lazy"></iframe>

-Within GitHub sponsors are mulittude of options for one-off and monthly donations.
+GitHub sponsors provides a multitude of options for one-off and monthly donations.
-As my donations build up I'll look to support other projects and people.
+As my donations build up I'll look to support additional projects and people.
-If the donations ever get to a point where they could support me working on open source full time, I'll likely change focus and only support myself until I could get to a point of stable sustainability to be able to then support other projects again.
+If the donations ever get to a point where they could support me working on open source full time, I'll likely change focus and only support myself until I could get to a point of stable sustainability to be able to then support others again.

 ----